MarineMorales/Gaming/README.md

 # Gaming

-## List of my gaming programming projects
+## List of my Python gaming projects

 **1. Guess the Number**